Status: completed project; 2 years (January 2018 to December 2019)

 Status: completed project.
 Funding for seminars on „Living with chronic pain“ for doctors, medical professionals, volunteers and self-help groups.
 The seminars are organised and organised by various institutions and bodies.
 The aim is to develop new perspectives and forms of conversation for dealing with pain patients.
 A special question here is how to listen to the pain patient and encourage him to deal with his pain and to cultivate his feelings and energies without attacking his own resources as a caregiver or doctor or no longer perceiving the patient as an individual.

-Status: current project, duration 2 years (July 2019 to June 2021).
+Status: current project, duration 2 years and six months (July 2019 to December 2021).
 This project is a follow-up project to item 2 „New Perspectives on Chronic Pain“.
 By means of a comprehensive analysis of the relationship between society and chronic pain, this project aims to work out why chronic pain is not treated in a socio-theoretical way.

 Status: approved, duration one year and six months (01 March 2019 to 30 June 2020).
 The HEAD-Genuit Foundation provides financial support to the Vigdis Thompson Foundation in the development of a data register for patients recruited worldwide with all forms of leptomeningopathy.
-There is a follow-up project for one year (July 1, 2020 to June 30, 2021).
+There is a follow-up project for one year and six months (July 1, 2020 to December 31, 2021).